Pinned content, custom sorted.

 Undergraduate Student

-Reese Lieser is a second year at Iowa majoring in Psychology and pursuing a certificate in Resilience and Trauma Informed Perspectives.
+Reese Lieser is a third-year at Iowa majoring in Psychology and pursuing a certificate in Resilience and Trauma Informed Perspectives.
 After graduating undergrad, Reese plans on earning her master's in social work with the goal of becoming a Licensed Clinical Social Worker.

 Connor Roberts